 This seems obvious but can be difficult to do if the weight you’re using is that of your own body.
-It may be better to use resistance training machines where you can more easily control the resistance you’re working with.
+It may be better to use resistance training machines where you can easily control the resistance you’re working with.

 Reduce the moment arm

 For example, holding a weight out in front of you with a straight arm requires more effort than holding it by your side.
 This is because it’s further from your shoulder joint.

 Larger moment arms not only increase the challenge to the muscles but also influence the forces at your joints.
-Reducing the moment arm in an exercise can make it both more joint and muscle friendly.
+Reducing the moment arm in an exercise can make it more joint and muscle friendly.

 Reduce the complexity of the exercise